-Time SettingsBy default, the time range end point is the current time.
-To change the time range, click the Time Settings on and either:
+By default, the time range end point is the current time.
+To change the time range, click the Time Settings and either:

-- choose a Time range from 5 Minutes to 7 Days in the drop-down menu. - specify begin/end time using the clock
+- choose a Time range from 5 Minutes to 7 Days in the dropdown menu.

+- specify begin/end dates using the calendar

+- specify begin/end time using the clock

-Toggle forward/backward in the trend graph per the period you choose (from the Time range drop-down menu) using arrows .
-Restore settings to current time by selecting now .
+Toggle forward/backward in the trend graph per the period you choose (from the Time range drop-down menu) using arrows 4 -

+Restore settings to current time by selecting now ...